 Soliciting Managed Prospects for Year-End Gifts

 Most annual giving professionals spend the final weeks of a fiscal year vigorously looking for every last donor and every last dollar they can find.
-The best ones let no stone go unturned.
-Year-end activities range from simple tasks like updating your voicemail greeting or email signature with a reminder that the end is near, to more involved undertakings like calling donors with open pledges or sending targeted appeals to lybunts asking them to renew.
+Let no stone go unturned!
+Year-end activities range from simple tasks like updating your voicemail greeting or email signature with a reminder that the end is near, to more involved undertakings like calling people with open pledges or sending targeted appeals to prior year donors asking them to renew.

-One of the most effective – yet often overlooked – ways to increase year-end support is sitting right there next to you: the major gift officer.
+One of the most effective—yet often overlooked—tools for increasing year-end support may be right in front of you: the major gift officer.
 Their portfolios are filled with your institution’s best prospects.
 Depending on the size of your organization, this could represent hundreds if not thousands of potential annual donors.
 Needless to say, major gift officers can be an annual giving professional’s best friend during the year-end blitz.

 But don’t expect them to come to you.
 Unlike annual giving, major giving strategies tend to take a longer-term view.
-Major gift officers may not be as focused on (or motivated by) fiscal year goals and deadlines.
+Major gift officers may not be as focused on (or motivated by) fiscal-year goals and deadlines.
 That means that the burden is on you to motivate them to help.
-One of the easiest ways to do this is to provide them with information about how their prospect portfolios have performed in terms of annual gift participation.
-Consider the following example of an email that you could send to each gift officer at your institution:
+One way to do this is to send them a email that includes a report showing how their prospect portfolios have performed in terms of annual gift participation.
+Consider the following example:

-There are only a few weeks left in the fiscal year and, thanks to the good work of you and others, we are on pace for a strong finish.
+The end of the fiscal year is coming up soon.
+Thanks to the good work of you and others, we are on pace for a strong finish.
 However, there are many managed prospects who have still not made a gift or pledge payment this fiscal year.
 You can see how your own portfolio has performed on the spreadsheet below.